Tawee Tanvetyanon, M.D.

 While working in research at Moffitt, Dr. Tanvetyanon has authored or co-authored more than 50 studies in scholarly journals.
 His research interests extend from linking mesothelioma cases to asbestos exposure to developing better palliative care for patients being treated for mesothelioma and other types of cancer.
 Dr. Tanvetyanon is making real improvements in patient care by studying things like how to better measure levels of care to improve treatment, pain relief, and relief of side effects of chemotherapy and radiation therapy.

-His work has also investigated the complications caused by cancer treatment and how they can be avoided, prevented, or treated to help patients enjoy a better quality of life.
-The conditions he has studied include bone disease, fatigue, anemia, blood clotting disorders, and erectile dysfunction.
-Dr. Tanvetyanon also researches the use of adjuvant treatment with chemotherapy and using PET scans before chemotherapy and to help improve patient outcomes and survival times.
+His work has also investigated the complications caused by cancer treatment and how they can be prevented, avoided, or treated to help patients enjoy a better quality of life.
+The conditions he has studied include bone disease, anemia, blood clotting disorders, fatigue, and erectile dysfunction.
+Dr. Tanvetyanon also researches the use of adjuvant treatment with chemotherapy and using PET scans before chemotherapy and to help improve patient survival times and outcomes.

 An important part of Dr. Tanvetyanon’s research is conducting and leading clinical trials with actual patients.
 These are trials that allow mesothelioma patients with few other treatment options or hope of survival to try innovative and still unapproved treatments.
-Some of his clinical trials include studying new chemotherapy drugs and new screenings for lung cancer and for tumor antigens to advance immunotherapy research.
+Some of his clinical trials include studying new screenings for lung cancer and new chemotherapy drugs and for tumor antigens to advance immunotherapy research.
 He has also conducted trials that are looking into using radiation and chemotherapy at the same time, better ways to track the progression of cancer, and a team approach to treating patients.

 Clinical trials are important for developing new treatments, palliative care, and diagnostic techniques for different types of cancer, including mesothelioma.
 They are also potential sources of advanced treatment for patients who have run out of other options.
 The kind of work that Dr. Tanvetyanon does is so important for advancing knowledge of cancer, but also for helping real people.